bi-foundation/graphql-meets-protobuf-sample/README.md

-# GraphQL-meets-Protocbufs
+# GraphQL-meets-Protocbufs in Go
 GraphQL meets Protocol Buffers Sample project.
 A simple project that takes a protobuf model and generates the serialization functions and GraphQL schemes that allow users to query data through an API with GraphQL.

-We have an API written in golang that communicates with protocol-buffers from Google.
+We have an API written in Golang and want to extend it with GraphQL support.
+The API receives events with protocol-buffers from Google and distributed these events to users.
 Now we want the API to expose this data to the outside world and allow users to query this data with GraphQL.
 Protocol buffers is a mechanism for serializing structured data.
-You write your data definition and generate source code for serialize and deserialization.
-The datastreams can be transferred or stored in a fast binary way using a variety of languages.
+You write your data definition and generate source code for serialize- and deserialization.
+The generated code can easily write and read your structured data to and from a variety of data streams and using a variety of languages.
+The data streams can be transferred or stored in a fast binary way using a variety of languages.
 GraphQL is a query language for your API, and a server-side runtime for executing queries by using a type system you define for your data.

-The problem is that it would be easy for small models, but when the size and amount of models increases so does effort to support GraphQL.
+The problem is that it would be easy for small models, but when the size and amount of models increases so does the effort to support GraphQL.
 After writing the protocol buffers and generating the source code for the models, we need to write the GraphQL scheme to be able to execute the queries on the data.
 With only a few models this is manageable.
-When the number of models increase, so does the line of codes we need to write to support GraphQL.
-The situation get easily out of hand and maintaining the code would be a nightmare.
+When the number of models increases, so does the line of codes we need to write to support GraphQL.
+The situation gets easily out of hand and maintaining the code would be a nightmare.
 So why not directly generate the support for GraphQL.

-First we need to install the protocol buffer compiler.
-For more information https://developers.google.com/protocol-buffers
+First, we need to install the protocol buffer compiler.
+This allows us to generate the source code for data streams in this case Go.
+To install the compiler on Linux we executed the following commands.
+For other platforms or more information see https://developers.google.com/protocol-buffers.

-For linux x86-64 we do:
 ``` shell script
 wget https://github.com/protocolbuffers/protobuf/releases/download/v3.9.0/protoc-3.9.0-linux-x86_64.zip
 unzip protoc-3.9.0-linux-x86_64.zip -d protoc3